Written by Allie Delos Santos

 What Does an SLA Include?

-The details of an SLA differs based on the internal and external agreements of all parties involved.
+The details of an SLA differ based on the internal and external agreements of all parties involved.
 However, an airtight SLA should include the following building blocks, regardless of who the recipient of the service is:

 - Objectives of both parties.
 An external SLA—between clients and vendors—primarily states the client’s goals.
 The BPO provider must work to meet the client’s needs through their service.